erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 **The Admin Panel + admin.py**

 One of the best out of the box features of Django is its admin panel and user model.
-If you intend to build a website with for your users, this makes Django a great choice.
+If you intend to build a website for users, this makes Django a great choice.
 Don't forget to register your models in your admin.py.

 **apps.get_model()**